Friendship (2024 film): Plot

 After the incident, Austin distances himself.
 Desperate to reconnect, Craig visits the TV station unannounced and causes Austin to stumble during his first daytime weather broadcast.
 Austin formally cuts ties with Craig, but Craig continues to obsess over him, breaking into Austin's home while his wife Bianca naps and inadvertently stealing a handgun from Austin's home office.

 In an effort to recreate the intimacy he felt with Austin, Craig takes Tami on a manic date through the underground tunnels beneath city hall, during which Tami becomes disoriented and goes missing.
 After getting the police involved in the search, Craig and Austin are arrested for trespassing in the sewer previously.
 In jail, it is revealed Austin wears a hairpiece, a secret he begs Craig to keep.
 Craig's downward spiral continues — he loses a client pitch and suffers a public meltdown, resulting in his termination from the marketing firm.
 Tami is eventually found, shaken but safe.
-At her welcome-back party, Craig is shunned by Tami's friends and family and upstaged by Devon.
+At her welcome-back party, Craig is shunned by Tami's friends and family, and upstaged by Devon.
 Tami soon moves into Devon's pool house.

 Some time later, Craig attempts to rebuild his life by working as a parking officer.
-He reconnects with his son, Steven and buys Tami a van to support her flower business.
+He reconnects with his son, Steven, and buys Tami a van to support her flower business.
 The family appears to be on the mend until Craig drives past Austin's house and sees him hosting another guys' night, with the yellow sports car parked in his driveway.
 Overcome with jealousy, Craig storms the gathering and tries to ingratiate himself into the group, eventually holding them at gunpoint while doing so.
 When Austin attempts to wrestle the gun out of Craig's hands, it goes off, causing everyone to duck for cover.
 In the struggle, Austin's toupée once again comes off.
 Desperate to retain this shared secret, Craig threatens Austin's friends to stay on the ground while Austin puts his hairpiece back on.

 The police arrive and Craig knocks himself unconscious while attempting to flee.
 In the back of the patrol car, Craig imagines an alternate version of events in which nothing went wrong during that initial group hang.
-Craig watches from the back of the patrol car as Austin turns and gives him a wink.
-Craig then smiles at him.
+Craig watches from the back of the patrol car as Austin turns and gives him a wink; Craig smiles at Austin.

 Production

 In February 2024, Tim Robinson, Paul Rudd and Kate Mara joined the cast of the film, with Andrew DeYoung set to direct.
 In March 2024, Jack Dylan Grazer, Josh Segarra, Billy Bryk, Jason Veasey, Jon Glaser, Eric Rahill, Conner O'Malley, Carmen Christopher, Craig Frank, Omar Torres, Jacob Ming-Trent, Daniel London, Whitmer Thomas and Raphael Sbarge joined the cast.
 Filming occurred in Yonkers.

 The role of Craig was written specifically for Robinson.
 Rudd's character was originally named Brian in the script.
 When Rudd was cast, he requested that this be changed to avoid confusion with his Anchorman character, named Brian Fantana, and personally suggested the name Austin.